deepflowio/docs/translate/translated/06-guide/01-ee-tenant/02-dashboard/99-panel/04-line.md

     - **Axis Lines:** Sets the background lines and coordinate axis lines.
       - Background Lines: Supports setting straight lines, grid lines, or turning off background lines.
       - Coordinate Axis Display: Can choose to show or hide the coordinate axis.
-    - **Data Filtering:** Can choose to hide data with null values or zero values.
+    - **Data Filtering:** Can choose to hide data with null or zero values.
   - **Advanced Configuration:**
     - **Tip:** Configuration of the tip display method.
       - Tip Mode: Can choose from `All`, `Single`, or `Hide`.
         - All: Displays data for all series.
-        - Single: Only displays data for the highlighted series selected by the mouse.
+        - Single: Only displays data for the series highlighted by the mouse.
         - Hide: Does not display the tip.
-      - Series Name: Can show or hide the series name.
+      - Series Name: Can choose to show or hide the series name.
     - **Data Filtering:**
       - Value Filling Method: Supports three methods to fill `null data`.
         - Fill 0: Default data filling method.
-          - Line Chart: Fills the line chart data as `0`, the tip displays the value as `0`.
+          - Line Chart: Fills the line chart data as `0`, and the tip displays the value as `0`.
-          - Bar Chart: Does not display height in the bar chart, the bar chart tip displays the data as `0`.
+          - Bar Chart: Does not display height in the bar chart, and the bar chart tip displays the data as `0`.
         - Fill null: No value at the time point.
-          - Line Chart: The line chart is interrupted, the tip displays the value as `null`.
+          - Line Chart: The line chart is interrupted, and the tip displays the value as `null`.
-          - Bar Chart: Does not display height in the bar chart, the bar chart tip displays the data as `null`.
+          - Bar Chart: Does not display height in the bar chart, and the bar chart tip displays the data as `null`.
         - Fill none: No time point.
-          - Line Chart: Ignores this point in the line chart and connects to the next point, the tip for this time point displays the tip of the previous time point with data.
+          - Line Chart: Ignores this point and connects to the next point, and the tip for this time point displays the tip of the previous time point with data.
-          - Bar Chart: Does not display height in the bar chart, the tip for this time point displays the tip of the previous time point with data.
+          - Bar Chart: Does not display height in the bar chart, and the tip for this time point displays the tip of the previous time point with data.
       - Hide Series: Supports hiding `series with all data as 0` or `series with all data as null`.
     - **Data Sorting:**
       - Top Sorting: Supports sorting data in ascending/descending order.